tdudgeon/simple-simulate-complex/README.md

 #### Sep 2023
 * updated for OpenMM 7.7
+* combined `simulateComplex.py` and `simulateComplexWithSolvent.py` into a single script
 * better handling of commandline options (using argparse)
+* many more options specifiable

 ## simulateProtein.py: Basic Protein Simulation